CVE-2026-7551: CWE-78 Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in HKUDS OpenHarness

 Description

 CVE-2026-7551 is a high-severity remote code execution vulnerability in HKUDS OpenHarness affecting the /bridge slash command.
 It allows remote attackers, who are accepted by configuration, to execute arbitrary OS commands by sending crafted input to the /bridge spawn command.
-This input is executed by the bridge session manager via a shared shell subprocess, enabling attackers to spawn shell sessions with the privileges of the OpenHarness process user.
+This input is forwarded to the bridge session manager and executed via a shared shell subprocess, enabling attackers to spawn shell sessions with the privileges of the OpenHarness process user.
 Exploitation can lead to unauthorized access to local files, credentials, workspace state, and repository contents.
 No official patch or remediation guidance is currently available from the vendor.
 There are no known exploits in the wild at this time.

 AI-Powered Analysis